Head, Neck, and Orofacial Infections, 1st Edition

 35. Medico-Legal Considerations in Head/Neck/Orofacial Infections

-James R. Hupp, MD, DMD, JD, MBA, Founding Dean and Professor of Oral-Maxillofacial Surgery, School of Dental Medicine, Professor of Surgery, School of Medicine, East Carolina University, Greenville, North Carolina. and Elie M. Ferneini, DMD, MD, MHS, MBA, FACS, Assistant Clinical Professor, University of Connecticut, Greater Waterbury Oral & Maxillofacial Surgeons, Waterbury, CT
+James R. Hupp, DMD, MD, JD, MBA, Founding Dean and Professor Emeritus of Oral-Maxillofacial Surgery, School of Dental Medicine, Professor of Surgery, School of Medicine, East Carolina University, Greenville, North Carolina and Elie M. Ferneini, DMD, MD, MHS, MBA, FACS, Assistant Clinical Professor, University of Connecticut, Greater Waterbury Oral & Maxillofacial Surgeons, Waterbury, CT